Django comes with a test suite of its own, in the

 The Django tests all use the testing infrastructure that ships with Django for testing applications.
 See Writing and running tests for an explanation of how to write new tests.

 Running the unit tests¶

 Running the tests requires a Django settings module that defines the databases to use.
-To make it easy to get started, Django provides and uses a sample settings module that uses the SQLite database.
-To run the tests:
+To help you get started, Django provides and uses a sample settings module that uses the SQLite database.
+See Using another settings module to learn how to use a different settings module to run the tests with a different database.